-St. Charles Children’s Home is very excited and enthusiastic about our future as a home for children and therapeutic school.
-In 2014 we began the process which would enable us to become a private children’s home.
+St. Charles Children’s Home is very excited and enthusiastic about our future as a therapeutic school for children with behavioral, social and emotional needs.
+In 2014 we began the process which would enable us to become a school service to local school districts.
 In order to do this we had to make the difficult decision to end our relationship with DCYF.
 Therefore we currently do not have residents at St. Charles.

 Below you will find our running routine which we followed when we had children living with us:

 The children who are fully trained run 4 miles a day, 5 or 6 days a week, depending on our activity schedule.
 In the summer we run in the morning in order to beat the heat.
 During the school year our runs take place after school before it gets dark.

 Children in training start with daily walks, and then begin to alternate walking and running.
 When they are fit enough to join the fast group the little ones can take a rest in the running stroller if they need to.
 For many of the 4 and 5 year olds, it is an important milestone to graduate to running with the “big kids.”

 Our run time each day is 50 minutes to an hour, depending on the level of the group and the route chosen.
 The beginners cover much less ground than the fast runners.